relekang/setup-eslint-config/readme.md

 * jest - is jest a dependency or dev dependency
 * node - eslintConfig.env.node is true

 Create a file like the following example, and then add it to bin in `package.json`.
+If you define it in bin as the same name as the package you can use npx to install or upgrade it in the projects with `npx eslint-config-relekang@latest`.
+See [eslint-config-relekang][] as example.

 ```javascript
 const {setup} = require('setup-eslint-config')